FarhanAliQureshi/contacts-management-in-python/README.md

-# contacts-management-in-python
-Contacts Management in Python with GUI using Tkinter
+# Contacts Management in Python
+* GUI using Tkinter
+* Database using SQLite

+## Generative AI Full Disclosure
+No generative artificial intelligence (AI), AI Assistance, or large language model (LLM) were used in writing this project.

+## Tutorial Full Disclosure
+This project was **not** created by following any tutorial.
+It was written using the good ol' fashioned way of reading docs, reading codes written by other people, and experimenting by trial and error.